 \section{Conclusion}

 This article has demonstrated that the variance of feedforward layers decays at a superlinear rate, which causes issues when using deep 1-Lipschitz feedforward networks.
-The problem arises in the issue that the network's output and gradient variances decay to zero, which turns off the training of the deep network.
+The problem is that the network's output and gradient variances decay to zero, which halts training of the deep network.

-The decay issue was noted when assuming a weight initialization following a generalized normal distribution, the Normal, Uniform, and Laplace distribution; as such, initializing with the standard Kaiming methodology causes a problem.
-While a solution to the forward propagation was demonstrated by setting the bias term to an appropriate level, the vanishing backward propagation variance was not solved and will be future work.
+The decay issue was noted when assuming a weight initialization from the generalized normal distributions (Normal, Uniform, and Laplace); as such, initializing with the standard Kaiming methodology causes a problem.
+While a solution to forward propagation was demonstrated by setting the bias term to an appropriate level, the vanishing backward propagation variance remains to be addressed and will be addressed in future work.

-In addition, the work from \cite{Araujo2023} demonstrates the architecture for the 1-Lipschitz network implemented for a residual network structure; however, due to the more complicated interdependence between components, the layer variance for this type of general structure will also be the focus of future work.
+In addition, the work of \citet{Araujo2023} demonstrates the architecture of a 1-Lipschitz network implemented with a residual network structure; however, due to the more complicated interdependence between components, the layer variance for this type of general structure will also be the focus of future work.